SirWellington/alchemy-arguments/README.md

 	Preconditions.checkArgument(!Strings.isNullOrEmpty(nameField));
 }
 ```
-In stock Jersey, this would cause a 500, and make it look like your Service failed.
+In stock Jersey, this would cause a 500, and make it seem like your Service failed.

 This library allows you to throw your own custom exceptions when making assertions.